Xuanwo/QingStor-Plugin-for-WordPress/readme.txt

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-2. Enter the QingStor plugin directory and run `composer install`.
-3. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Use the Settings->QingStor screen to configure the plugin.
+3. Use the Settings->QingStor screen to configure the plugin.
-5. Only support PHP5.6 or later.
+4. Only support PHP5.6 or later.

 == Changelog ==